 The FY2004 budget blueprint continues to highlight foreign aid in support of the war on terrorism as the highest priority, with about \$4.7 billion recommended.
-But a notable characteristic of the submission is the request for funding four new foreign aid initiatives which together account for most of the \$2.7 billion increase over regular FY2003 levels.
-Combined, the Millennium Challenge Account, a new structure for delivering foreign aid, the State Department's Global AIDS Initiative, and two new contingency funds, total \$2.05 billion.
+The submission also requests funding for four new foreign aid initiatives which together account for most of the \$2.7 billion increase over regular FY2003 levels.
+Combined, the Millennium Challenge Account, a new foreign aid concept, the State Department's Global AIDS Initiative, and two new contingency funds, total \$2.05 billion.
 Other Foreign Operations programs are left with a more modest 4% increase.